mvolkmann/blog/src/progressive-web-apps.md

 cache storage, service workers, and IndexedDB.
-It also displays a series of check boxes for categories of things hat can be cleared including "Unregistered service workers", "Local and session storage", "IndexedDB", "Web SQL", "Cookies", and "Cache storage".
+It also displays a series of check boxes for categories of things hat can be cleared including "Unregistered service workers", "Local and session storage", "IndexedDB", "Web SQL" (deprecated), "Cookies", and "Cache storage".

 By default, all the check boxes are checked.